 JD – University of Baltimore School of Law

-After completing her undergrad, she enrolled at the University of Baltimore School of Law and earned her JD degree magna cum laude.
-This achievement placed her among the top graduates in her class and opened the door to her legal career.
-Few people work at that level while also planning a second career in a completely different field.
+After completing her undergrad, she enrolled at the University of Baltimore School of Law and earned her JD degree magna cum laude, placing her among the top graduates in her class.

 Master’s in Journalism – Columbia University